mailsac/mailsac-examples/about/faq.rst

 `purchased <https://mailsac.com/pricing>_`.

 You can use `POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ to
-download messages on a private address or custom domain.
+download messages on enhanced addresses or custom domains.
 Responses can be sent from non-mailsac accounts you have configured your email client to use.

 When does Ops/Operations/API Call Usage Reset?